fabiohvp/Datagrid.Net/README.md

 Engine for dynamically filter/sort using EF

 # Usage sample
 By default this will accept Datatables.net parameters format, you can change this by creating your own ParameterManager and override Process method.
+By default cache is disabled but can be enabled globally setting DatagridSettings.DefaultCacheTimeoutInSeconds to 0 (never expires) or higher, you can also enable cache individually calling .SetCache after Process or ModifyData.

 ~~~~
 using LinqKit; //excelent extensions to EF.
 I use it to create reusable projections